We caught up with the brilliant and insightful Michele Badie a few weeks ago and have shared our conversation below.

 But here is where the resilience showed up.

-I returned to what I teach.
+I returned to what I teaching my lessons learned.
 I honored my mental health by pausing when I needed clarity.
 I leaned into my skills, my preparation, and the impact I had already made.
 I reminded myself that growth often feels uncomfortable because you are stepping into a bigger version of yourself.
 And I kept showing up.

 Every action built more confidence.